-Will there be More Water Conflicts as the Climate Changes? - Third CLICO Policy Brief
+Will States See More Water Conflicts as the Climate Changes?

 An interim result of CLICO is that, within the water-scarce countries in the Mediterranean, Middle East and the Sahel, there has been more cooperation over water than conflicts.
 Violent conflict over water is in fact extremely rare.
 The results are based on the analysis of nearly 80.000 media reports in these countries.
 CLICO researchers from ETH Zürich (ETHZ) and the Peace Research Institute Oslo (PRIO) derive from this some cautious hopes for the future: even if water resources become scarcer as a result of climate change, cooperation rather than violent conflict could prevail as the norm.